HolyBayes/Bikes/README.md

 # Bikes
-Bikes usage prediction (Machine Learning, Kaggle)
+Bikes usage prediction (regression problem) using RegressionTreeEnsemble and KNeighboursRegressor.
+See